 Conclusion

-While the 5 C’s of Survival may omit popular “survival kit” staples such as a button compass, pealess whistle, plastic signal mirror, and tiny fish hooks, they do cover the basics of enduring an unexpected night or two in the wilderness.
+While the 5 C’s of Survival may omit popular “survival kit” staples such as a button compass, pealess whistle, plastic signal mirror, and tiny fish hooks (not that there’s anything wrong with carrying those too), they do cover the basics of enduring an unexpected night or two in the wilderness.

 If you want to add a bonus item to your 5 C’s, a flashlight is a great EDC item that can do double duty as a survival tool.